menu icon

 I'll email this recipe to you, so you can come back to it later, plus you'll get great new recipes from me every week!

-This Pear Frangipane Galette is pretty darn close to being the perfect breakfast or dessert.
+This Pear Galette with frangipane filling is pretty darn close to being the perfect breakfast or dessert.
 It just looks so inviting, like a partially opened present, with the gift peeking through the center of the crust.
-It’s meant to be rustic, which is just a polite way of saying it can, and maybe should, be messy.
+It's meant to be rustic, which is just a polite way of saying it can, and maybe should, be messy.

 The galette dough recipe is practically foolproof.
-It all comes together in less than a minute in your food processor and it holds all the fillings in a flaky, buttery hug.
-You can make your own crust or buy one premade (I’m not a dough shamer).
+It all comes together in less than a minute in your food processor and it holds the almond cream and the pears in a flaky, buttery hug.
+You can make your own crust or buy one premade (I'm not a dough shamer).
 The combination of flavors and textures in this galette are absolutely delightful.
 You're going to love it!

 Jump to: